Every step counts! Walks are healthy. Walking is effective, even in small spurts.

-It’s a growing trend in Easley and everywhere else.
-Walking is free and easy.
+Walking as exercise is a growing trend in Easley and everywhere else.
+Walking is free and simple.
 It’s a physical activity that most anyone can do.
-Unfortunately only about 48% of adults get enough aerobic (activity that makes the heart pump harder and blood vessels healthier) physical activity (1), so Young Chiropractic recommends walking to all of our Easley chiropractic patients especially as they recover from a back pain episode.
+Sadly only about 48% of adults get enough aerobic (activity that gets the heart pumping harder and blood vessels healthier) physical activity (1), so Young Chiropractic recommends walking to all of our Easley chiropractic patients particularly as they get over a back pain episode.